txemavs/adata/README.md

 You can be connected to MQTT or Websockets data streams, or create your own scheduled tasks to read databases or process files, and fire your events to a topic channel when something happens.

-Any script can subscribe to a topic registering handlers.
-When some event is published, all the subscribed handlers listening to that topic are called.
+Any script can be subscribed to a topic and be listening.
+When some event is published, all the subscribed handlers are called.

 Adata can run its own web server with websockets.
 This allows to push data to connected web pages acting both as live data display and remote event emmiters.